 If you are concerned about your risk of cancer, talk with your health care team.
 It can be helpful to bring someone along to your appointments to take notes.
 Consider asking your health care team the following questions:

 What is my risk of developing kidney cancer?

 What can I do to reduce my risk of cancer?

 If you are concerned about your family history and think your family may have HLRCC, consider asking the following questions:

-- Are the skin changes in me or my family considered leiomyomas?
+Are the skin lesions or uterine tumors in me or my family considered leiomyomas?